 Amount of super required

 There’s no hard rule on the amount of super needed to set up an SMSF.
-As a general guide The Australian Securities & Investments Commission (ASIC) suggests a fund with a balance of more than $200,000 may be cost-effective but the more you choose to outsource, the more the cost of these services can dilute your returns.
+You should consider whether setting up and running the SMSF will be cost-effective.
+SMSF costs may be proportionally higher for funds that have lower balances.
+The more you choose to outsource, the more the cost of these services can dilute your returns.
 The relative cost of your fund will also depend on what assets you choose to invest in.

 Another consideration is diversification.
 Ideally you want to spread your risk by accessing a wide range of investments.
 For people with a smaller SMSF balance, it may be more difficult to spread risk.

 An SMSF involves both set up and annual running costs, which includes any investment-related expenses in addition to accounting, legal and tax advice, the cost of having your fund audited each year and an Australian Taxation Office (ATO) supervisory levy.
 Depending on circumstances, these fees may be more than other super funds.